-While maintaining your financial books feels tedious, it’s actually pretty straight forward.
+While maintaining your financial books feels tedious, it’s actually pretty straightforward.
 Cleaning up your books, on the other hand, can be a bit more labour intensive.
-The best way to stay on top of things is by using a reputable book keeping or accounting app like QuickBooks, Sage and Xero.
+The best way to stay on top of things is by using reputable bookkeeping or accounting apps like QuickBooks, Sage and Xero.
 These will ensure that your data is always up to date, automatically syncing with your operations and continuously categorizing your income and expenses.
 This provides a quick overview of your finances which can then be downloaded at the click of a button.
-The more time consuming accounting process however, is deep diving into your three main financial statements: Your balance sheet, income statement and cash flow statement.
+The more time-consuming accounting process, however, is deep-diving into your three main financial statements: Your balance sheet, income statement, and cash flow statement.
 So, before embarking on what can feel like a mammoth task, what are the key things you need to know about these crucial statements?

 Analysing and producing your financial statements

 Financial statements are the formal records of your company’s financial activities.
 These offer an overview of your previous, present, and future financial plans.
 Investors and lenders will call on these to evaluate how risky your business is.
 These financial statements are essential and no matter the size of your business, you absolutely have to have these statements up-to-date and available at a moment’s notice.

 What is an income statement?

 Also known as your profit and loss statement (P&L), your income statement reflects revenue, expenses, profits and losses over a certain period.
 This report can be produced quarterly, but often it is done monthly.
 This can be a useful tool to compare month-on-month trends, which is often more useful than analysing this activity in isolation.